 The vulnerabilities of the global food system have become evident due to various factors, including events like the Russia-Ukraine war, climate-related impacts, and the increasing costs of food and fertilizers.
 In response, President Biden launched the Global Fertilizer Challenge initiative (USDA, 2023), aiming to secure \$100 million in new funding by COP 27 to enhance the system's resilience against such shocks.
-This initiative supporting innovative focuses on research, demonstrations, and training programs to assist countries with high fertilizer usage and losses in adopting efficient nutrient management practices, alternative fertilizers, and cropping systems.
-By achieving higher Nutrient Use Efficiency (NUE), there will be a reduction in inputs such as natural gas and fertilizers, leading to decreased improved dependencies and food security.
-Remarkably, the initiative has surpassed its initial goal, raising \$135 million for fertilizer efficiency and soil health programs to address fertilizer shortages and combat food insecurity.
+This initiative focuses on supporting innovative research, demonstrations, and training programs to assist countries with high fertilizer usage and losses in adopting efficient nutrient management practices, alternative fertilizers, and cropping systems.
+By achieving higher Nutrient Use Efficiency (NUE), there will be a reduction in inputs such as natural and fertilizers, leading to improved dependencies and food Remarkably, the initiative has surpassed its initial goal, raising \$135 million for fertilizer efficiency and soil health programs to address fertilizer shortages and combat food insecurity.
 Triggered by this success, philanthropy and investors committed to fund additional \$20 million for improving fertilizer production and use (Climateworks, 2022).
 How it performs in the field and which practices and agricultural systems it supports in the end are yet to be seen.
-However, critics point out that the initiative is also largely focusing on efficiency а narrative of sustainable increases and intensification, thus not contributing to the thorough transformation of the food system needed (Drugmand, 2022).
+However, critics point out that the initiative is also largely focusing on efficiency narrative increases and a of sustainable intensification, thus not contributing to the thorough transformation of the food system needed (Drugmand, 2022).